Jan Košek: Style of play

-"Jindrich Baumruk just lifts his leg, he magically catches the ball on the tip of his foot and turns as if on a spinning wheel and already kicks it down the line.
+"Jindřich Baumruk just lifts his leg, he magically catches the ball on the tip of his foot and turns as if on a spinning wheel and already kicks it down the line.
 He centers beautifully, Košek stands like a pillar of salt, waiting.
 However, in this he starts out like the king of animals with a mane.
 Three or four jumps.
 Then he swings his powerful leg towards the ball.
 It flapped like a wet banner in the wind.
 A cannon firecracker.
 The low-flying ball whistles like an arrow from a distance of some thirty-five meters from the opponents goal.
 The goalkeeper just turns his head and shakes a little.
 But the ball is already rippling in the net.
 A wonderful goal!"

 Ferdinand Scheinost, journalist and writer, considered Jan Košek the greatest football personality he had seen and experienced.
 In the same book, he says about him:

 "I have traveled the world and seen hundreds of the best players of all nations play, including English professionals.
 However, I have never seen a shooter who could bear the comparison with Jenda Košek.
 What Enrico Caruso was as a tenor, Košek meant as a shooter.
 It was a whirlwind when Václav Pilát went out into the deserted wing.
-But Košek - that was lightning, it just flashed as he sprinted, it was as if the others stood still.
+But Košek – that was lightning, it just flashed as he sprinted, it was as if the others stood still.
 And it was beneath his dignity to run to the goal.
 From a large distance, he had shot the ball that could not be caught.
 He could only be challenged if two players behind him were guarding him."